-At the three months ended November 30, 2018, the Company's contracted sales backlog and sales funnel have grown to exceed prior years, and have become weighted more towards the transit industry, with school bus continuing contribute at historical levels.
+As of February 28, 2019, the Company's contracted sales backlog and sales funnel have grown to exceed prior years.
+Increased activity in the transit market has supported the growth with school bus continuing to contribute at historical levels.
 Service-based recurring revenue now forms a key component of the Company's business model.
-The order size and growth potential with this evolved customer mix is better aligned with the Company's mandate to achieve accelerated revenue growth and to achieve sustainable near-term profitability.
+The order size and growth potential with this evolved customer mix is better aligned with the Company's mandate to achieve accelerated revenue growth and to achieve near-term profitability.